Regional Communication Aid Service (RCAS)

 What happens next?

 Following your assessment, we may loan you a communication aid to trial.
 We will provide training and support to you, your family, carers and your local team to help you learn how to use the communication aid.
 We will review the trial, which involves finding out what you think of the communication aid.
-If the communication aid helps you communicate, we will discuss the funding options for you to keep the communication aid.
+If the communication aid helps you to communicate and is working well for you, you will usually keep the aid on long term loan.

 We will give you an assessment report at the end of the trial period.